For answers to other questions, do just strike up a discussion with classmates!

-At the start of each calendar year, we clean up our gradebook and “reset” it, but your past progress is archived.
-Once you have an assignment submitted and graded in 2020, your past progress will be automatically imported.
+At the start of each calendar year (this year, on 13 January 2021) we clean up our gradebook and “reset” it, but your past progress is archived.
+Once you have an assignment submitted and graded in 2021, your past progress will be automatically imported.
 Just sit tight!

 Is my child too young to take CS50T?